LozzDev/tic-tac-toe/README.md

    ```bash
    git clone <repository-url>
    ```
-   Replace `<repository-url>` with the URL of your project repository.
+   Replace `<https://github.com/LozzDev/tic-tac-toe.git>` with the URL of your project repository.

 3. **Navigate to the project folder**
    ```bash